Laboratory Frequently Asked Questions (FAQ)

 Where do I deliver lab specimens?

 You need to register before going to the lab.
-Then the lab specimen may
+The specimen may be taken

-Street facility or it may be taken to the lab at Vernon Place.
+to the lab at the Terrace Street facility or Vernon Place.

 If both areas are closed, the specimen may be delivered to our main lab

-located on the ground floor in the Liberty Street facility near the C&D
+located on the ground floor in the Liberty Street facility near the D&E

 elevators.
 Remember that all specimens must be labeled with patient name